eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 During _process execution payload_ , we begin by conducting several high-level checks, including verifying the accuracy of the parent hash and validating the timestamp.
 Additionally, we perform various lightweight verifications.
 Subsequently, we transmit the payload to the execution layer, where it undergoes block verification.
 The notify payload function, is the lowest level function that serves as the interface between the consensus layer and the execution engine.
 It contains only the function's signature, without any implementation details.
 Its sole purpose is to transmit the execution payload to the execution engine, which acts as the client for the execution layer.
 The execution engine then carries out the actual state transition function, which involves verifying the accuracy of block headers and ensuring that transactions are correctly applied to the state.
 The execution engine will ultimately return a boolean value indicating whether the state transition was successful or not.
 From the standpoint of the consensus layer, this is simply the validation of blocks.

 This is a simplified description of the block level state transition function (stf) in go.
 The stf is a crucial component of the block validation and insertion pipeline.
-Although the example is specific to geth, it represents the functioning of the stf in other clients as well.
+Although the example is specific to Geth, it represents the functioning of the stf in other clients as well.
 It is worth mentioning that the state transition function is rarely referred to by its name in the code of different clients, save for the EELS python spec client.
 This is because its real operations are divided across many components of the client's architecture.

 ```go
 func stf(parent types.Block, block types.Block, state state.StateDB) (state.StateDB, error) { //1